Tip: You can use filters for better results

 - You need to specify the edit form(s) and the list of data fields available for editing.

 - And then use a workflow button that can open an edit form.
-If you want to be more specific about which fields are editable during the lifecycle of the object, you can create forms for each purpose (e.g. a specific edit form when the contract is in a new state with relevant contract details and limit field editing to e.g. contract cancellation data when the contract is already active).
+If you want to be more specific about which fields are editable during the lifecycle of the object, you can create forms for each purpose (e.g. a specific edit form when the asset is in a new state with relevant asset details and limit field editing to e.g. asset registration data when the asset has already moved in the workflow).

-In this scenario, for simplicity’s sake, we will only specify one contract “Edit” form, which will be accessible for all contract statuses except the status “Closed”.
+In this scenario, for simplicity’s sake, we will only specify one asset “Edit” form, which will be accessible for all asset statuses.

-If you open the Workflows page, you will see that the CONTRACT_BASIC workflow has already been created, with only one simple node.
+If you open the Workflows page, you will see that the ASSETS_BASIC workflow has already been created, with only one simple node.

-The workflow we configured for the contracts scenario looks as follows in the system.
-Let's have a look on the list view and the tree view of the contracts workflow.
+The workflow for the asset management scenario could for example look as follows in the system if you customize it further.
+Let's have a look on the tree view and the hierarchy view of the asset workflow.

-On this right side, you can check the list view of the contracts workflow.
+On the right side, you can check the hierarchy view of our illustrative assets workflow.

 3. Visual Configuration